The importance of financial forecasting

 Finance teams can improve forecasts by incorporating both internal and external data through driver-based planning.
 By capturing data from various sources, your can gain greater insights into what drivers contribute to performance and how.
 Decision-makers across the business can then use this information to focus on key needle-moving metrics.

-Phocas makes financial forecasting accessible.
+Phocas Budgets and Forecasts makes regular financial forecasting accessible.
 It’s simple to implement, easy to use, and can help boost business performance.

 Strategic budget allocation